 The Bitcoin halving ensures miners continue to be incentivized and contributes to Bitcoin's monetary policy of guaranteeing a self-checked inflation rate.
 Thus, issuing too many Bitcoins too soon decreases the value of the network, endangering the network's long-term security.

 The first Bitcoin halving occurred on November 28th, 2012 which decreased the block rewards from 50 BTC to 25 BTC per block.
 On July 9th, 2016, block rewards decreased to 12.5 BTC per block.
 The final halving took place on May 11th, 2020, when miners' block rewards dropped to 6.25 BTC.

-Mining is the process through which transactions in the form of blocks are added permanently to the blockchain.
+Bitcoin mining is the process through which transactions in the form of blocks are added permanently to the blockchain.
 Although block rewards have decreased, the number of network hashrate has increased.
 At the time of writing, the network hashrate is 157.3M TH/S and peaked at 198.8M TH/S, meaning demand for block rewards is growing exponentially.

 Miners pool their resources into a Bitcoin mining pool to increase the likelihood of solving complex mathematical equations and verify the network transactions in exchange for a block reward.
 Mining required the use of high energy-dependent ASIC machines.
 As more miners enter the network, mining difficulty - the ease through which a block can be found - decreases based on parameters already established by the network.

 What Is The Impact of the Bitcoin Halving?